yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/administer-yugabyte-platform/high-availability.md

 Before configuring a HA cluster for your YBA instances, ensure that you have the following:

 - [Multiple YBA instances](../../install-yugabyte-platform/) to be used in the HA cluster.
-- The YBA instances can connect to each other over the port where the YugabyteDB Anywhere UI is reachable (typically 443).
+- The YBA instances can connect to each other over the port where the YBA UI is reachable (typically 443).
 - Communication is open in both directions over ports 9000 and 9090 on all YBA instances.
 - If you are using custom ports for Prometheus, all YBA instances are using the same custom port.
 The default Prometheus port for YugabyteDB Anywhere is 9090.
 - All YBA instances are running the same version of YBA software.
-You should upgrade all YBA instances in the HA cluster at approximately the same time.
+(The YBA instances in a HA cluster should always be upgraded at approximately the same time.)

 ## Configure active and standby instances